- on Dec 25, 2017 By: LucyH

 When it comes to the autumn, visitors are not only impressed by the romantic breezes and the fragrant milk flowers of Hanoi but they also fall in love with the very exciting atmosphere of Tet Trung Thu.
 In this article, we would like to tell you the stories behind Mid-Autumn festival to let you feel the festive atmosphere when fall comes around.

-Dragon dance which is the center of the parade is fascinating with the participation of huge amount of children, ranging from little kids to teenagers.
-When clock said midnight, crowding activities will be replaced by the mild moment, when family members stay together enjoy worship platform and mooncakes with green tea while watching the beautiful light of full moon.
+Dragon dance which is the centre of the parade is fascinating with the participation of a huge amount of children, ranging from little kids to teenagers.
+When clock said midnight, crowding activities will be replaced by the mild moment when family members stay together enjoy worship platform and mooncakes with green tea while watching the beautiful light of full moon.
 (Dragon Dance)

 In the present day, this festival remains as a fundamentals part in Vietnamese spiritual belief.
-Visiting Hanoi, travelers can experience the festive spirit in the old quarter, specially, in Hang Ma Street and Dong Xuan market, where colorful lanterns and angel wings and all type of decoration are festooned.
+Visiting Hanoi, travellers can experience the festive spirit in the old quarter, especially, in Hang Ma Street and Dong Xuan market, where colourful lanterns and angel wings and all type of decoration are festooned.

 Where to go

 Known as a small street in the old quarter Hang Ma is one of the streets retains Hanoians’ traditional, commercial slant, making votive objects used for worship and work-paper ornaments.
 Besides, Hang Ma displays all kinds of toy and decoration for every celebration and Moon festival in particular.